 In Kaiji, after exposing Ohtsuki's 4-5-6 dice, Ohtsuki tries to desperately grasp a way to not lose and says that since his last roll was interrupted by The Reveal, the dice didn't count, so he technically wasn't cheating.
 Kaiji offers him that last roll as a 4, saying that each of his cohorts will also roll trick dice.
 Ohtsuki accepts, thinking at most he'll only lose 1 million.
 Using a t-bone, Kaiji made a set of dice covered in ones.
 Meaning every roll will be snake eyes, resulting in a 5x payout to the roller.
 Ohtsuki is in no position to retort against this.

 In Dragon Ball Z, for a Saiyan to become a Super Saiyan their heart needs to be pure.
 Son Goku, the protagonist, is the first to achieve this as he has not a speck of evil in his heart.
-Some time later his greatest rival Vegeta, a villain, also becomes a Super Saiyan since his heart is pure evil (stated in the manga version only).
+Some time later his greatest rival Vegeta, a villain, also becomes a Super Saiyan since his heart is pure evil.
 Vegeta wasn't really pure evil anymoreby that point, but he believed he was and apparently that was close enough.

 In the same saga, the heroes demanded Androids 19 and 20 fight them somewhere deserted to avoid bystanders getting in the way.
 20 decided to make a deserted area by vaporizing half the city with his Eye Beams.